Mancek/Mancek/README.md

-### Hi there, I'm Manuel aka [Mancek] 👋
+### Hi there, I'm Manuel 👋

 ## I'm a Student, Developer and Teacher!!

-- 🔭 I'm wokring on projects related to CroHerze[chsite]
+- 🔭 I'm wokring on projects related to [CroHerze][chsite]
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact:I like to play videogames
+- ⚡ Fun fact: I like to play videogames

 ### Spotify Playing 🎧